-Additional comments may be made as more information is provided.
-Implement the recommended security best practices listed below:

-1. Consider submit the lighting plan with the plan of development.
+- Additional comments may be made as more information is provided. - Please consider security infrastructure like cameras, alarms, etc. during your design phase.
+Use the security best practices noted below as needed. - 1.
+Submit the lighting plan with the plan of development.
 The submittal of a lighting plan with the plan of development offers the opportunity to design suitable lighting for the use, thus benefiting the applicant and end users by creating a safer environment due to good lighting practices.
-This early consideration of fixture locations should prove cost effective, avoid conflicts with landscaping and identify best locations for conduit, etc.
+This early consideration of fixture locations should prove cost effective, avoid conflicts with landscaping and identify best locations for conduit, etc. - 2.
+Pay phones should not be located on the site.
+If they are to be located on the property, the phones need to be away from the building with clear site lines from the entrance and register area.
+The phone should be outgoing calls only.